slee981/SparklingCorrelation/_posts/2020-12-20-build-a-neural-network.md

 ### Stochastic Gradient Descent
 Once we calculate how each of the numbers in our weights and biases impact the ultimate cost function, we need to decide how to update them such that the overall cost will decrease next time.
 For this, we use gradient descent.
 You may recall that the gradient points in the positive direction of maximum slope i.e. the gradient tells us, for a particular point in the space, which direction will a given change have the maximum impact.
 Since we are trying to minimize the cost function, we want to move in the *negative* direction of the same gradient vector: hence, gradient *descent*.

-Since the gradient of the cost function is defined for the entire sample of $N$ observations, in theory, we should have to do a forward pass of each data point in order to calculate the "true" loss.
+Since the gradient of the cost function is defined for the entire sample of $$N$$ observations, in theory, we should have to do a forward pass of each data point in order to calculate the "true" loss.
 For large datasets, which we need for this type of machine learning, this becomes infeasible as you would need thousands and thousands of passes through the dataset.

 Stochastic gradient descent is a heuristic solutions to this problem.
 Rather than calcualte the gradient of the cost function over the entire (training) dataset, we sample from our data and calculate the gradient over that subsample.
 This subsample can be as small as a single observation, and often isn't more than 32 rows of data (i.e. observations).

 Once we have our gradient, we update the weights according to some rule.
 The simplest takes the form:

-$$
+$$ %katex
 u_{t+1} = u_t - \eta \nabla C(u_t)
 $$

-Where $u_{t+1}$ is the updated weight or bias, $\eta$ acts as a scale for the update and is referred to as the step size or learning rate, and $\nabla C(u_t)$ is the (stochastic) gradient of the cost function evaluated at the original point $u_t$.
+Where $$u_{t+1}$$ is the updated weight or bias, $$\eta$$ acts as a scale for the update and is referred to as the step size or learning rate, and $$\nabla C(u_t)$$ is the (stochastic) gradient of the cost function evaluated at the original point $$u_t$$.
 To solidify this concept, we can imagine the gradient of the cost function looks something like:

-$$
+$$ %katex
 \nabla C(A_L, b_L, ..., A_1, b_1) = \begin{bmatrix}
 \frac{\partial C}{\partial A_L} \\ \\
 \frac{\partial C}{\partial b_L} \\